Generic selectors

 What Does a Construction Project Manager Do?

 The role of a construction project manager is more strategic.
-Their focus is on budgeting and planning, managing timelines and deliverables, liaising with architects, engineers, and clients, managing contracts and documentation, and overseeing several phases or locations of a project.
+Their focus is on budgeting and planning, managing timelines and deliverables, communicating with architects, engineers, and clients, managing contracts and documentation, and overseeing several phases or locations of a project.

 Which Role Is a Better Fit for You?